Working with Vaults in Amazon Glacier

 Amazon Glacier provides a management console.
 You can use the console to create and delete vaults.
 However, all other interactions with Amazon Glacier require that you use the AWS Command Line Interface (CLI) or write code.
-For example, to upload data, such as photos, videos, and other documents, you will need to write code and make requests using either the REST API directly or by using the AWS SDKs.
+For example, to upload data, such as photos, videos, and other documents, you must either use the AWS CLI or write code to make requests, using either the REST API directly or by using the AWS SDKs.
 For more information about using Amazon Glacier with the AWS CLI, go to AWS CLI Reference for Amazon Glacier.
 To install the AWS CLI, go to AWS Command Line Interface.

 Amazon Glacier supports various vault operations.
 Note that vault operations are region specific.
 For example, when you create a vault, you create it in a specific region.
 When you list vaults, Amazon Glacier returns the vault list from the region you specified in the request.

 Creating and Deleting Vaults

 An AWS account can create up to 1,000 vaults per region.
 For a list of the AWS regions supported by Amazon Glacier, see Regions and Endpoints in the AWS General Reference.

 You can delete a vault only if there are no archives in the vault as of the last inventory that Amazon Glacier computed and there have been no writes to the vault since the last inventory.

 Amazon Glacier prepares an inventory for each vault periodically, every 24 hours.
 Because the inventory might not reflect the latest information, Amazon Glacier ensures the vault is indeed empty by checking if there were any write operations since the last vault inventory.